fcastellano/kazoo/applications/hotornot/doc/README.md

 ### direction

 If `direction` filter defined in `filter_list` then "Direction" value from rate request compared with `direction` value in rates.
-Undefined value in rate meanse "match any direction".
+Undefined value in rate means "match any direction".

 ### route_options